userfrosting/learn/18.advanced/07.alert-stream/docs.md

 In your client-side code, alerts are primarily handled by the `ufAlerts` jQuery plugin.
 The `/core/assets/userfrosting/js/uf-init.js` Javascript asset, which is loaded as part of the `js/main` [asset bundle](/asset-management/asset-bundles), will look for an element with an `id` of `alerts-page` and automatically fetch and render any alerts into this element when a page is first loaded.

-A `div` element with `id="alerts-page"` is already included in the `core/templates/pages/abstract/default.html.twig` template, so any pages that extend this template will already have this included.
-For pages that do not extend this template, you will need to include the following wherever you want alerts to appear:
+A `div` element with `id="alerts-page"` is already included in the Admin-LTE sprinkle via the `/pages/abstract/default.html.twig` template and in the Admin sprinkle via the `/pages/abstract/base.html.twig` template.
+Any pages that extend one of these templates will already have this included.
+For pages that do not extend either template, you will need to include the following wherever you want alerts to appear:

 ```html
 <div id="alerts-page"></div>